Dudemullet/dotfiles/README.md

 ## git

+Most of the things I mess around with git will be in the form of the git aliases.
+They are a pretty handy way of extending git, you can read more about them [here](http://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).

 ### ppop

 Calls a git command on a branch, without switching you from your current branch.
 In reality, what it does is that it will switch to the branch you specify, run the git command then checkout the last branch you where on.